riscv-boom/riscv-boom/README.md

 For documentation and publications on BOOM visit the BOOM website (www.boom-core.org/).

 ### Important!

 This repository is **NOT A SELF-RUNNING** repository.
 To instantiate a BOOM core, please use the boom-template SoC generator found in the git repository (https://github.com/riscv-boom/boom-template).

+The current hash of rocket-chip that works with this repository is located in the `ROCKETCHIP_VERSION` file in the top level directory of this repository.
+This file is mainly used for CI purposes, since boom-template should follow the correct version of rocket-chip.

 Note: you **MUST** build the riscv-tools as described to build the correct version.
 A copy of riscv-tools you have built yourself previously may be out of date!
 Likewise, the `master` branch of risv-tools may be running ahead and may also not work!

 ### Requirements